 Control or Test

-You should know that volunteers are categorized in different categories.
+You should know that volunteers are categorized into different categories.
 These are control and tests groups.
-Control group is not introduced to the intervention; they usually get a placebo.
+The control group is not introduced to the intervention; they usually get a placebo.
 The volunteers are recruited to be a part of the control group.
-They are not exposed to certain tests performed in the institute.
+They are not exposed to specific tests performed in the institute.
 They are more for the study purposes.

 On the contrary, the test group does almost every heavy lifting.
-They are subjected to several tests and are kept in control environment for observations.
-They are completely the main elements of the study
+They are subjected to several tests and are kept in a controlled environment for observations.
+They are entirely the main elements of the study

 Understand the Different Between Phases

-Before you search for paid clinical trials, you better understand the difference between Phase I, II and III.
-If a clinical trial wants to develop a new drug or medical procedure, then the intervention has to past through a series of phases before it is approved.
+Before you search for paid clinical trials, you better understand the difference between Phase I, II, and III.
+If a clinical trial wants to develop a new drug or medical procedure, then the intervention has to pass through a series of phases before it is approved.
 Phase I asses the safety of intervention related to the placebo.

-Phase II tests assess the intervention of efficacy like does it work or not?
-Phase II trials tweak the intervention dosing to confirm efficacy and develop consensus.
+Phase II tests assess the intervention of efficacy, like does it work or not?
+Phase II trials tweak the intervention dosing to confirm the efficacy and develop consensus.

 Clinical trials that pay high amounts of money per visit are compensation dependent according to the length of time required for the procedures.
 You will make more money if you stay overnight.
 The company usually provide all the necessary facilities.